 Background: In the 1970s, a 5.5-mile band of Midcoast shoreline, including Fitzgerald Marine Reserve (FMR), was designated by the State as an Area of Special Biological Significance (ASBS), due to the diversity of habitat and species found on the broad reef.
 Since 1983, the California Ocean Plan has prohibited the discharge of pollutants to the ASBS.

-In 2011 the County began working on the Fitzgerald ASBS Pollution Reduction Program.
+In 2011 the County began the Fitzgerald ASBS Pollution Reduction Program.
 The project is led by the Department of Public Works in collaboration with the San Mateo County Resource Conservation District (RCD) and San Francisco Estuary Institute.
-The project is funded in part by a Proposition 84 grant from the State Water Resources Control Board and is scheduled to continue through March 2015.
-The project involves implementation of targeted stormwater Best Management Practices (BMPs), water quality studies and BMP effectiveness monitoring, and education and outreach.
-The project's goal is to improve water quality and protect beneficial uses of the Fitzgerald ASBS and additionally assist in the County's compliance with the ASBS stormwater regulations.
+The project's goal is to improve water quality and protect beneficial uses of the Fitzgerald ASBS and assist in County compliance with ASBS stormwater regulations.

 Midcoast Stormwater Drainage Committee

-Midcoast Stormwater Drainage Committee (MSDC) was formed in 2007 as part of the Midcoast LCP Update.
-The Committee's work plan identified the following elements: Education, Identification of Problem, Potential Solutions, and Funding.
+Midcoast Stormwater Drainage Committee (MSDC) convened from 2007 to 2009.
+The Committee's work plan included: Education, Identification of Problem, Potential Solutions, and Funding.
 MSDC received presentations from Coastal Commission staff, County Planning and Public Works staff and received comments from the public to help frame the extent of drainage problems on the Midcoast, the regulations and policies in place that impact drainage, and various approaches to improving drainage facilities.
 Short-term prioritized stormwater improvements identified:

 1. 2nd/Kanoff/East in Montara